 The Undergraduate Research Symposium (URS) offers students an opportunity to present research plus scholarly and creative work.

-Types of presentations include posters, oral presentations, and short or abbreviated theatrical, dance, or musical performances, presentations begin at 2:15pm.
+Types of presentations include posters, oral presentations, and short or abbreviated theatrical, dance, or musical performances.

 Participating in the Undergraduate Research Symposium

 There are many ways students can share their research, including:

 - presentations or posters of completed research (finished within the last year)